John-Abbott-College/6P3-Notes/lessons/15-eventhub-dotnet.md

 - Sequence number (number in the stream sequence),
 - User-defined custom properties,
 - System properties,
-	- Such as service-side timestamp at which it was accepted.
+	- Such as service-side timestamp at which the event was accepted.

 ### Stream offsets